 Commercial disputes are part of business life, but they can also be frustrating distractions, consuming time and resources that could be directed elsewhere.
 And, at their worst, they can cause serious damage your business and even threaten its viability.
 So, speed and pragmatism can be just as important as the merits of your position – commercial disputes are almost always about resolution rather than ‘winning’.

-At Morrisons, we recognise that a fast, cost-effective resolution, designed to support your business objectives, is the main priority.
+At Morr & Co, our commercial litigation and dispute resolution solicitors recognise that a fast, cost-effective resolution, designed to support your business objectives, is the main priority.
 Alongside a restitution of any damage, you want to return to ‘business as usual’.
 So, we take a practical, commercially informed approach and always look for alternatives to the cost, time and unpredictability of litigation.
 But when litigation is the best option, be assured that we have the skills and experience to forcefully assert your interests.

 Our team comprises qualified arbitrators and mediators – all experienced and robust negotiators.
 Experts in our respective fields, we can also draw on the experience and knowledge of specialist teams, including colleagues from our corporate, employment and commercial property teams.

 We recognise that value for money is also a concern for you, so we provide estimates and updates to help you to project manage litigation costs effectively.
 We offer a range of innovative pricing solutions to ensure that our services are tailored to your budget as well as your business need.